Texiwill/aac-lib/vsm/README.md

     -ns|--nostore - do not store credential data and remove if exists -nc|--nocolor - do not output with color -p|--password - specify password
+    --progress - show progress of downloads (only makes sense with -q) -q|--quiet - be less verbose
     -r|--reset - reset repos
     -u|--username - specify username
     -v|--vsmdir path - set VSM directory